 INITIATING A CANNABIS CHART OF ACCOUNTS TO ENHANCE COSTS

 In order to fully prepare a tax plan for the coming tax season, you’ll need to accurately keep a record of business finances and expenses through a cannabis chart of accounts.
 Whether you use an accounting software to track direct and indirect costs in the business, it’s important to have a bookkeeper organize these to ensure all your cannabis costs are measured appropriately.

 Once you’ve gotten a cannabis chart of accounts established, it’s time to discover a cannabis accountant that’s right for you.

 FINDING THE RIGHT CANNABIS ACCOUNTANT

 As you may understand, cannabis accounting is a complex undertaking so you may not want to go through the initial accounting steps yourself.

 Below are some basic steps of finding the right cannabis accountant to ensure your cannabis business isn’t misled and ends up with a huge fine from the government.

 •The cannabis accountant must know the current laws and regulations thoroughly such as the cannabis 280E compliance section.

-•The cannabis accountant must communicate with you consistently about every legal step of your business and accounting measures.
+•They must communicate with you consistently about every legal step of your business and accounting measures.

-•The cannabis accountant must understand how to keep track of legal entities and ensure that all cannabis costs or expenses and records are kept separately.
+•They must understand how to keep track of legal entities and ensure that all cannabis costs or expenses and records are kept separately.